jeanleecole/archive/pages/Projects/metzerott_formatted.md

 Perhaps, however, the authorities, as usual, knew their own business best.
 Bryan McClosky was by birth one of the people among whom he labored.
 His father had been an Irish peasant, and Bryan's first memories of home were of a cabin wherein pigs and chickens were as much members of the household as himself.
 Natural talent and education had done much to raise him above the level of his former associates, but he was still one of them at heart.
 By his present congregation he was simply idolized; and, though they stood in no manner of awe of him, the real reverence which they gave and he fully deserved was not at all impaired by his readiness to laugh and joke on all but very improper occasions.

-Into his religious opinions there would seem to be no <p class="pagenum">Begin page 149</p> need to inquire, since they were to be found in the doctrinal formulas of a Church which tolerates no private judgment of such matters.
+Into his religious opinions there would seem to be no <hr><p class="pagenum">Page 149</p> need to inquire, since they were to be found in the doctrinal formulas of a Church which tolerates no private judgment of such matters.
 Nevertheless, there had not been wanting, in high ecclesiastical quarters, rumors as to the potential heterodoxy of Father McClosky,&mdash;a heterodoxy which showed itself in just a little over-charity towards heretics, and a too great readiness to unite with them in schemes for the public welfare.
 He had even been admonished once or twice&mdash;or, if that word be too harsh, gently interrogated&mdash;on these matters, but in every case was able to prove himself so clearly right, and within the letter of the law, that the only results were, on the part of the authorities, a conviction that while it was best to keep him where he would do least harm, it would also be wisest not to drive him to extremities; and on his side, a habit of good-humored denunciation of his Protestant friends as heretics, and destined to a considerable amount of future discomfort, which, accompanied by a twist of his mouth and a twinkle of his black eyes, was, as he often remarked, "perfectly orthodox, and hurt nobody."

 The true key to his character was his loyalty to the Church which had fed, clothed, and educated him.
 She might not be as infallible as she thought herself; it might even be that she had, historically and doctrinally, made mistakes; but if he admitted these to himself, he was too true a son to allow any one else to guess that he did so.
-Moreover, there was no one in the world for whose comfort and well-being he cared less than for those of the Rev. Bryan McClosky, so he was not likely to resent the lack of ecclesiastical preferment; and as his gravest doubts were whether he should himself be more at home in any other church than that of his birth, or whether he possessed the personal infallibility necessary to start a church of his own, he asked nothing better than to devote his life to the peo-<p class="pagenum">Begin page 150</p>ple whose coarse, ignorant, sometimes stupid and brutalized faces were upturned so eagerly Sunday after Sunday to his pulpit, or bowed beneath his benediction from the altar.
+Moreover, there was no one in the world for whose comfort and well-being he cared less than for those of the Rev. Bryan McClosky, so he was not likely to resent the lack of ecclesiastical preferment; and as his gravest doubts were whether he should himself be more at home in any other church than that of his birth, or whether he possessed the personal infallibility necessary to start a church of his own, he asked nothing better than to devote his life to the peo-<hr><p class="pagenum">Page 150</p>ple whose coarse, ignorant, sometimes stupid and brutalized faces were upturned so eagerly Sunday after Sunday to his pulpit, or bowed beneath his benediction from the altar.

 The person for whom he had waited so long at last stepped upon the platform, and was greeted as a "thief of the world" and a "blazin' heretic," to the grinning amusement of Denny and one or two others.
 Ernest Clare took the matter very quietly, though there was a gleam in his blue eyes and a certain compression about his mouth, that seemed to show that quietude was rather acquired than innate to a man of his character.